Dee Brown (writer): Personal life

 Brown's first novel was a satire of New Deal bureaucracy, but it was not published, owing to the bombing of Pearl Harbor.
-The publisher suggested "something patriotic" instead.
+The publisher suggested more "patriotic" reading material.
 He responded with Wave High The Banner, a fictionalized account of the life of Davy Crockett (who was an acquaintance of his great-grandfather).
 A few months after its publication, he was drafted into the U.S. Army where he met Martin Schmitt, with whom he collaborated on several works after the war.
 During the war, Brown worked for the United States Department of War as a librarian and never went overseas.

 From 1948 to 1972, he was an agriculture librarian at the University of Illinois at Urbana–Champaign, where he had gained a master's degree in library science, became a professor, and raised a son, Mitchell, and daughter, Linda, with his wife Sally.

 As a part-time writer, he published nine books, three fiction and six nonfiction, by the end of the 1950s.
 During the 1960s, he completed eight more including The Galvanized Yankees, which Brown described as requiring more research than any of his other books, and The Year of the Century: 1876, which he described as his personal favorite.
 During 1971, his book Bury My Heart at Wounded Knee became a best-seller.
 Many readers assumed that Brown was of Native American heritage.

 During 1973, Brown and his wife retired in Little Rock, Arkansas, where he devoted his time to writing.
-His later works include Creek Mary's Blood, a novel telling of several generations of a family descended from one Creek woman, and Hear That Lonesome Whistle Blow, which described the chicanery and romance concerning the construction of the western railroads.
-His last book-length work, The Way To Bright Star, is a picaresque novel set during the Civil War.
+His later works include Creek Mary's Blood, a novel telling of several generations of a family descended from one Creek woman, and Hear That Lonesome Whistle Blow, which is set during the construction of the western railroads.
+His last book-length work, The Way To Bright Star, is a picaresque novel set during the American Civil War.
 He never completed its sequel, which was to feature P. T. Barnum and Abraham Lincoln.

 Brown died at the age of 94 in Little Rock, Arkansas.
 His remains are interred in Urbana, Illinois, along with those of his wife.